The Education of

 Money in the Service of Life, 2002–present

 I put my toe into the doorway of this experimentation when I was in my twenties with tithing and seeking a way to earn money that was always a service to others.
-But it wasn’t until I joined a Harvest Time retreat circle that I simultaneously signed up for multiple classes of experimenting with money and community.
+But it wasn’t until I joined a Wisdom & Money/Harvest Time retreat circle that I simultaneously signed up for multiple classes of experimenting with money and community.

 We pooled together money into a common donation “pot,” then decided together how to let it flow.
 Some of us experimented with buying into a condo, each giving 10% of our portfolio to become equal owners as we explored bold hospitality for life and death (hospice-tality), new community ownership models and supporting creativity for the greater good.
-We were given a piece of land and are in the middle of a gifting process with a diverse group of people from three organizations where “each party becomes giver and Gifted many times over, and our relationship to the Land and to each other transcends the roles of who gives and who receives legal title.” (from the Memorandum of Understanding)
+We were given a piece of land and completed a nine-year collective process with a diverse group of people from three organizations … In the end, the land was transferred in the Spirit and in the eyes of the law through title transfer to Community Wholeness Venture.

-In addition, three organizations—Harvest Time, Be Present, Inc. and Community Wholeness Venture— helped me wake up to race, class, gender and myself and now receive a portion of the proceeds from the sale of Big Topics at Midnight.
+In addition, three organizations—Wisdom & Money/Harvest Time, Be Present, Inc. and Community Wholeness Venture— helped me wake up to race, class, gender and myself and now receive a portion of the proceeds from the sale of Big Topics at Midnight.

 School of Womanly Arts